HR COVID Information

 Faculty who choose to teach remotely while in isolation must teach their classes synchronously, through Zoom, at the originally scheduled class time.
 Office hours should continue to be held at the originally scheduled times.
 Faculty must inform Human Resources within 24 hours of testing positive for COVID-19 by phone (610-683-1353) or email (email@example.com), as well as their department chair and dean.

 This only applies to employees who test positive for COVID-19.
-Remote work is not approved for those on quarantine (close contacts), for child/family care, or for non-COVID-related sick leave.
+Remote work is not approved for those on quarantine (exposure), for child/family care, or for non-COVID-related sick leave.
 Employees in these circumstances, or employees who test positive but choose not to work remotely, or are unable to work remotely, will be expected to use appropriate leave time.